Kazhuu/asm2cfg/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/Kazhuu/asm2cfg.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/Kazhuu/asm2cfg/alerts/)
 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/Kazhuu/asm2cfg.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/Kazhuu/asm2cfg/context:python)

-GDB Python extension to view and save GDB disassembled function control-flow graphs (CFG) with simple commands straight from GDB session.
-To view CFG use `viewcfg` command and to save it to a file use `savecfg` command.
+Python command-line tool and GDB extension to view and save x86, ARM and objdump assembly files as control-flow graph (CFG) pdf files.
+From GDB debugging session use `viewcfg` command to view CFG and use `savecfg` command to save it to the pdf file.

 <p align="center">
   <img src="https://github.com/Kazhuu/asm2cfg/blob/main/images/example.png?raw=true" />
 </p>

-Program doesn't care about the assembly language.
-Python will just read the jump addresses and instructions to determine the control flow from that.
-Support for both stripped and non-stripped assembly dumps.
-Tested with x86 assembly.
-So not sure does this work with other assembly languages.
+Program has been developed to support X86, ARM and objdump assembly outputs.
+Program is mostly tested with x86 assembly.
+ARM and objdump formats might not be fully supported.
 If you have any suggestions or find bugs, please open an issue or create a pull request.
 If you want to contribute, check [Development](#development) how to get started.

 ## Table of Content